Pumpkin Cookie Dough

 Why can’t you bake edible cookie dough?

-You can’t bake edible cookie dough because it doesn’t contain eggs or leavening agents, so the cookies would simply burn and become inedible.
+You can’t bake edible cookie dough because it doesn’t contain eggs or leavening agents, so the cookies would burn and become inedible.

 Is pumpkin puree the same thing as canned pumpkin?